-Housing Delivery Test (%) = $\frac{Total\ net\ homes\ delivered\ over\ three\ year\ period}{Total\ number\ of\ homes\ required\ over\ three\ year\ period}$
+$Housing\ Delivery\ Test\ (\%) = \frac{Total\ net\ homes\ delivered\ over\ three\ year\ period}{Total\ number\ of\ homes\ required\ over\ three\ year\ period}$

-- 3.2 The NPPF sets out certain 'actions' that must be implemented depending on the HDT result: - a) Less than 95%: an LPA should produce an Action Plan to assess the causes of under-delivery and identify actions to increase delivery in future years; - b) Less than 85%: a 20% buffer should be applied to the five-year housing land supply calculation, as well as an Action Plan prepared; - c) Less than 75%1: Policies are considered out of date and the presumption of favour of sustainable development applies to decision-taking. - 3.3 The Housing Delivery Test Measurement Technical note identifies that the local housing need as calculated by the standard method is used for years where the local plan is more than 5 years old.
-In Eastbourne's case, the fifth anniversary of the adoption of the Core Strategy was in the 2017/18 year so the HDT requirement is entirely based on local housing need. - 3.4 However, the HDT Measurement Technical note confirms that, due to the unprecedented national lockdown from March 2020, the requirement has been adjusted to reflect the temporary disruption to local authority planning services and the construction sector.
-The 'homes required' for the 2019/20 has been reduced by one month, and the 'homes required' for the 2020/21 has been reduced by four months. - 3.5 This means that whilst the 'homes required' for the 2018/19 year was the full local housing need as calculated by the standard method as being 691, the 'homes required' for 2019/20 was reduced to 611 and 2020/21 requirement reduced to 449.
-This resulted in a total three-year requirement of 1,752 homes. - 3.6 Housing delivery over the three-year period between 2018 and 2021 amounted to 560 homes.
+- 3.2 The NPPF paragraph 79 sets out certain 'actions' that must be implemented depending on the HDT result: - a) Less than 95%: an LPA should produce an Action Plan to assess the causes of underdelivery and identify actions to increase delivery in future years; - b) Less than 85%: a 20% buffer should be applied to the five-year housing land supply calculation, as well as an Action Plan prepared; - c) Less than 75%: Policies are considered out of date and the presumption of favour of sustainable development applies to decision-taking, in addition to the requirements for a 20% buffer and an action plan. - 3.3 The Housing Delivery Test Measurement Technical note identifies that the local housing need as calculated by the standard method is used for years where the local plan is more than 5 years old.
+In Eastbourne's case, the fifth anniversary of the adoption of the Core Strategy was in the 2017/18 year so the HDT requirement is entirely based on local housing need. - 3.4 However, the HDT Measurement Technical note confirms that, due to the unprecedented national lockdown from March 2020, the requirement was adjusted to reflect the temporary disruption to local authority planning services and the construction sector.
+The 'homes required' for the 2019/20 has been reduced by one month, and the 'homes required' for the 2020/21 has been reduced by four months. - 3.5 This means that the 'homes required' for 2019/20 was reduced to 611, the 2020/21 requirement was reduced to 449 and for the year 2021/22 the requirement was the full local housing need as calculated by the standard method as being 693.
+This resulted in a total three-year requirement of 1,754 homes. - 3.6 Housing delivery over the three-year period between 2019 and 2022 amounted to 557 homes.
 This equates to 32% of the number of homes required by the HDT.
 The implication of a HDT result of 32% is that the presumption in favour of sustainable development should be applied.
-In addition, the local planning authority should prepare an Action Plan, and add a 20% buffer to the 5-year housing land supply calculation.
+In addition, the local planning authority should prepare an Action Plan, and add a 20% buffer to the 5-year housing land supply calculation. - 3.7 Table 3 identifies the details of the HDT, including number of homes required and the number of homes delivered for each year.